kamiwaza-ai/kamiwaza-community-edition/INSTALL.md

 ## Troubleshooting

 - For issues related to secure boot and MOK enrollment, refer to the system documentation for guidance.
-- Mentioned in the doc, but remember to log out/in after adding to the docker group
+- Mentioned in the doc, but remember to log out/in after adding to the docker group, and if just logging out and back in doesn't work, try a reboot.

 ## Additional Notes